+Should your hearing aid require service or replacement, contact your hearing care professional for assistance.
+Many repair needs can be handled on-site at your local hearing care professional's office, and they will arrange for service with the manufacturer if required.
+You can also contact us at: 580 Howard Ave., Somerset, NJ 08873.

-CE 0123
+C E 0123

-Description of symbols and abbreviations used in this booklet

-Warnings

-Text marked with a warning symbol must be read before using the device.

-Manufacturer
+SBO Hearing A/S Kongebakken 9 DK-2765 Smørum Denmark

+Waste from electronic equipment must be handled according to local regulations.

-The device is produced by the manufacturer whose name and address are stated next to the symbol.
-Indicates the medical device manufacturer, as defined in EU Regulation 2017/745
+Description of symbols and abbreviations used in this booklet \triangle Warnings Text marked with a warning symbol must be read before using the device.
+Manufacturer The device is produced by the manufacturer whose name and address are stated next to the symbol.
+Indicates the medical device manufacturer, as defined in EU Regulation 2017/745.
+C € 0123 CE mark The device complies with all required EU regulations and directives.

-CF mark

-C € n123 The device complies with all required EU regulations and directives.
 The four digit number indicates the identification of the notified body.

-Electronic waste (WEEE)

-Recycle hearing aids, accessories or batteries according to local regulations.
+X Electronic waste (WEEE) Recycle hearing aids, accessories or batteries according to local regulations.
 Hearing aid users can also return electronic waste to their hearing care professional for disposal.
 Electronic equipment covered by Directive 2012/19/EU on waste and electrical equipment (WEEE).

-Regulatory Compliance Mark (RCM)

-The device complies with electrical safety, EMC and radio spectrum requirements for devices supplied to the Australian or New Zealand markets.
+Regulatory Compliance Mark (RCM) The device complies with electrical safety, EMC and radio spectrum requirements for devices supplied to the Australian or New Zealand markets.
+IP68 IP code Class of protections against harmful ingress of water and particulate matter according to EN 60529.

-IP code

-Class of protections against harmful ingress of water and particulate matter according to EN 60529.

 IP6X indicates total dust protection.
-IPX8 indicates the protection against the effects of continuous immersion in water

-Bluetooth\

-Bluetooth logo

-Registered trademark of Bluetooth SIG, Inc. where any use of such requires a license.
+IPX8 indicates the protection against the effects of continuous immersion in water. 🕄 Bluetooth Bluetooth logo Registered trademark of Bluetooth SIG, Inc. where any use of such requires a license.

-Made for Apple badges

-Indicates that the device is compatible with iPhone, iPad and iPod touch.

-Android badge

-Indicates that the device is compatible with Android.

-Hearing loop

-This logo incorporates the universal symbol for hearing assistance.
-The "T" signifies that a hearing loop is installed.

-Radio Frequency (RF) transmitter

-Your device contains an RF transmitter.
+GiPhone iPad iPod Made for Apple badges Indicates that the device is compatible with iPhone, iPad and iPod touch. android 🛋 Android badge Indicates that the device is compatible with Android.
+2 Hearing loop This logo incorporates the universal symbol for hearing assistance.
+The "T" signifies that a hearing loop is installed. ((••)) Radio Frequency (RF) transmitter Your device contains an RF transmitter.
+GTIN Global Trade Item Number A globally unique 14-digit number used to identify medical device products including medical device software.

-GTIN

-A globally unique 14-digit number used to identify medical device products including medical device software.
 GTIN in this booklet is related to medical device firmware (FW).
 GTIN on regulatory packaging label is related to medical device hardware.

-Firmware

-Firmware version used in the device.
+FW Firmware Firmware version used in the device.

-Description of additional symbols used on labels

-Keep dry

-Indicates a medical device that needs to be protected from moisture.

-Catalog number

-$Indicates the \, manufacturer's \, catalog \, number \, so \, that \, the \, medical \, device \, can \, be \, identified.$

-Serial number

-Indicates the manufacturer's serial number so that a specific medical device can be identified.
+Description of additional symbols used on labels Ť Keep dry Indicates a medical device that needs to be protected from moisture.
+REF Catalog number Indicates the manufacturer's catalog number so that the medical device can be identified.
+SN Serial number Indicates the manufacturer's serial number so that a specific medical device can be identified.
+MD Medical Device The device is a medical device.
+UDI Unique device identifier Indicates a carrier that contains unique device identifier information.

-Medical Device

-The device is a medical device.